 Keep a regular sleep schedule.
 Go to bed and get up at the same time each day.

 Exercise regularly.
-Avoid strenuous exercise 2 to 4 hours before bedtime.
+But don’t do strenuous exercise for 2 to 4 hours before bedtime.

-Avoid or limit caffeine, nicotine, and alcohol for several hours before bed.
+Avoid or limit caffeine, nicotine, and alcohol before bed.
+Don’t take these for several hours before bedtime.

 Online Medical Reviewer: